 Molded Plastic & Metal Orthoses

-Cellular or tissue death within the living body, such as with gangrene.
+Cellular or tissue death within the living body (Example: gangrene).

 Negative Pressure Wound Therapy